forwards/website_source/README.md

 ensure consistency.
 If you specify the date manually (because you are adding the YAML to an existing markdown file), use ISO 8601 format, i.e. "2017-01-12" (the time is not used so can be left out).

+The author field is optional, for more formal posts such as analysis reports.

 The banner image is set using `banner`.
 Unfortunately the template doesn't (currently) recognise relative links, so you will need to specify the full link